 What is Community Activation ?

-Why do Community Activation?
+Why use Community Activation?

 – Increases an organization’s alignment with users’ needs and expectations